code-not-found/code-not-found.github.io/_posts/sping-ws/2017-12-08-spring-ws-timeout-example.md

 There are two implementations of the `WebServiceMessageSender` interface for sending messages via HTTP.
 The default implementation is the `HttpUrlConnectionMessageSender`, which uses the facilities provided by Java itself.
 The alternative is the `HttpComponentsMessageSender`, which uses the [Apache HttpComponents HttpClient](https://hc.apache.org/httpcomponents-client-ga){:target="_blank"}.

 We will use the `HttpComponentsMessageSender` implementation in below example as it contains more advanced and easy-to-use functionality.
-On GitHub, however, we have also added a [a timeout example that uses the HttpUrlConnectionMessageSender implementation](https://github.com/code-not-found/spring-ws/tree/master/spring-ws-timeout){:target="_blank"} in case a dependency on the `HttpClient` is not desired.
+On GitHub, however, we have also added a [timeout example that uses the HttpUrlConnectionMessageSender implementation](https://github.com/code-not-found/spring-ws/tree/master/spring-ws-timeout){:target="_blank"} in case a dependency on the `HttpClient` is not desired.

 As the `HttpComponentsMessageSender` has a dependency on the Apache `HttpClient`, we need to add the dependency to the Maven POM file.